psy-ex/metrics/README.md

 ```

 This command reads `codec1_results.csv` and `codec2_results.csv`, generating
-separate plots (one for each metric: SSIMULACRA2, Butteraugli, and XPSNR) as
+separate plots (one for each metric) as WebP images.
-WebP images.

 It will also print BD-rate statistics for each metric, comparing the two results
 from the CSV files.